Esri/arcgis-maps-sdk-flutter-samples/lib/samples/control_annotation_sublayer_visibility/README.md

 properties (like visibility in the map and legend) to be set and others to be read (like name) on subtypes of an annotation layer.

-An annotation dataset which marks valves as "Opened" or "Closed", might be set to display the " Closed" valves over a broader range of scales than the "Opened" valves, if the "Closed" data is considered more relevant by the map's author.
+An annotation dataset which marks valves as "Opened" or "Closed", might be set to display the "Closed" valves over a broader range of scales than the "Opened" valves, if the "Closed" data is considered more relevant by the map's author.
 Regardless, the user can be given a manual option to set visibility of annotation sublayers on and off, if required.